-2.1 Lost will, copy of a will or a will offered for probate more than four years after death of testator.
-In every probate involving a Lost Will, Copy of a Will or a Will offered for probate More than Four Years after the Death of the Testator, the Court will appoint an attorney ad litem to represent the decedent's unknown heirs (and, if any, known heirs whose whereabouts are unknown and known heirs suffering legal disability).
-Therefore, an order for the appointment of an attorney ad litem for unknown heirs must accompany any probate involving a Lost Will, Copy of a Will or a Will offered for probate More than Four Years after the Death of the Testator.
-Applicant shall use the Order Appointing Attorney Ad Litem promulgated by the Court, which is found on the Court's website.
+- 2.1 Lost will, copy of a will or a will offered for probate more than four years after death of testator.
+In every probate involving a lost will, copy of a will or a will offered for probate more than four (4) years after the death of the testator, the Court will appoint an attorney ad litem to represent the decedent's unknown heirs (and, if any, known heirs whose whereabouts are unknown and known heirs suffering legal disability). - 2.2 Ad Litem fees.
+Ad Litems shall submit their fees to the Court using the Statement of Services and Expenses by Ad Litem form and Order Approving Ad Litem Fees, Authorizing Payment & Discharging Ad Litem forms promulgated by the Court which may be found on the Court's website.
+The attorney for the applicant should not include the ad litem's fee in the proposed order.
+The ad litem shall present the above in paper format to the Court at the prove-up hearing or at the conclusion of the contested matter.
+Do not pre-file.